 When I saw the need for a robotic rise and fall presidential teleprompter system, I asked my brother, Thom, who is a robotics and mechanical engineer for help.
 Together we designed and he manufactured our TeleStepper.
 It’s gone through three versions and been used by Michelle Obama, various Senators, Lucasfilm, Chevron Corp., UC Berkeley, UC Davis, Dr Oz among others.
 I’m proud to announce it’s now for sale.

 When I first did an Interrotron rig for Birkenstock, I immediately recognized the need for an HD option.
 So, I purchased a 20″ Boland highbright monitor to interface with the QTV hoods and pair with my 12″ HD unit and made my first Interrotron.

 I also have a great IDX wireless video system for teleprompting with Steadicam or handheld.
 Plus I have all sorts of gizmos and other odd size prompters that I’ve custom built or modified for special situations.

-I also own a couple EyeDirect units which make for riveting interviews.
+I also own a couple EyeDirect and VoxBox units which make for riveting interviews.

 All this equipment is available for rental, and in some cases, like our TeleStepper, for purchase.